MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST Clauses**, and then choose the related link.
 2. On the **VAT Clauses** page, create a new line.
 3. In the **Code** field, enter an identifier for the clause.
 You use this code to assign the clause to GST posting groups.
-4. In the **Description** field, enter the text that you want to display on documents that can include VAT.
+4. In the **Description** field, enter the GST exemption text that you want to display on documents that can include GST.
 In the **Description 2** field, enter additional text, if needed.
-The text displays on new lines.
+The text will be displayed on new document lines.
+5. Choose the **Description by Document Type** action.
+6. On the **GST Clauses by Doc.
+Type** page, fill in the fields to set up which GST exemption text to display for which document type.
-5. Optional: To assign the VAT clause to a VAT posting setup right away, choose **Setup**, and then choosing the clause.
-If you want to wait, you can assign the clause later on the GST Posting Setup page.
+7. Optional: To assign the GST clause to a GST posting setup right away, choose **Setup**, and then choose the clause.
+If you want to wait, you can assign the clause later on the **GST Posting Setup** page.
-6. Optional: To specify how to translate the VAT clause, choose the **Translations** action.
+8. Optional: To specify how to translate the VAT clause, choose the **Translations** action.

 ### <a name="to-assign-a-vat-clause-to-a-vat-posting-setup"></a>To assign a GST clause to a GST posting setup
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST Posting Setup**, and then choose the related link.